The 'Burbs: Casting

-Dante, Brezner, and Finnell agreed that Tom Hanks would be the most suitable actor to portray the married Ray Peterson, a conservative man who tries to introduce excitement into his life by investigating the activities of his strange neighbors.
+Dante, Brezner, and Finnell agreed that Hanks would be the most suitable actor to portray the married Ray Peterson, a conservative man who tries to introduce excitement into his life by investigating the activities of his strange neighbors.
 Dante referred to Hanks as "the reigning everyman, a guy that everybody can identify with", comparing him to James Stewart.
 Brezner echoed this sentiment, saying "Hanks is an actor capable of acting funny rather than funny acting.
-He also has no problem with transition from comedy to Pathos, as he showed in Nothing in Common, and he's now proving himself as one of the country's most versatile actors."
+He also has no problem with transition from comedy to pathos, as he showed in Nothing in Common, and he's now proving himself as one of the country's most versatile actors."

 Hanks accepted the role of Ray with enthusiasm, later saying "What's so bizarrely interesting about this black psychocomedy is that the stuff that goes on in real life in a regular neighborhood will make your hair stand up on the back of your neck."
 He was also intrigued by his character's distinctive personality traits: "Sometimes there's more of an opportunity to create than others.
 Here's a guy with a great life – a nice house, a wife, a beautiful tree, a nice neighborhood – and he's happy.
 Next day, he hates it all.
 I thought something must've happened to him offstage.
 And that's the challenge for me of the part: to communicate Ray's offscreen dilemma.
 One of the reasons Ray doesn't go away on vacation is because it's another extension of the normalcy he's fallen into.
 So he thinks he'll try a more Bohemian thing, which is to just hang around the house.
 With a week's worth of free time on his hands, Ray is drawn into the pre-occupations of his neighbors, who always seem to be at home.
 But what I did is just back-story embellishment that any actor will do.
 Perhaps from my repertory experience.
 I don't ask a director for motivation.
 If he says, 'Go over to the window', I find the reason myself."